UMKG/rotate_string.py/README.md

 # Rotate_string.py

-This script performs circular permutation of string in a fasta format.
+This script performs circular permutation of single DNA sequence in a fasta format.

 You can download the python script and run it from a terminal.